hschott/ficum/README.md

 ### Enum as Text

-When the selector name matches a entity field of type `java.lang.Enum` and the argument is a Text wich results into a `java.lang.String`, then an attempt is made to get the Enum instance and compare it against the entity field value.
+When the selector name matches an entity field of type `java.lang.Enum` and the argument is a Text wich results into a `java.lang.String`, then an attempt is made to get the Enum instance and compare it against the entity field value.

 ### Collection size check

-When the selector name matches a `java.util.Collection` and the argument results into an `java.lang.Integer`, then the collections size is compared against the argument.
+When the selector name matches a `java.util.Collection` field and the argument results into an `java.lang.Integer`, then the collection's size is compared against the argument.

 ## FICUM MongoDB Visitor

 The MongoDB visitor is capable of traversing a Node tree and converting it to a `org.bson.conversions.Bson` filter document.
-The selector names must correspond to the field names of a MongoDB document.
+The selector names must correspond to the field names of a MongoDB document or will be resolved against the visitors `selectorToFieldMapping` Map.

 ### Text with Wildcards